 I’m hoping this puts an end to the last fortnight of funky mood.
 I’m ready to feel good again.

 The Night Mage is available for only 0.99 at KOBO in the US and CANADA until the 6th of August, as part of Kobo’s Summer Price Drop sale.

 My problem is I’m too hard on myself.
 My other problem is I let myself off the hook too easily.

 I don’t allow myself to be flexible.
 I allow myself to quit when the going gets tough.

 I never used to be like this.
 Honest.
 Something went bad… In my search to increase productivity, I broke myself.
 That, my friends, is irony.

-Anyway, I took my handwritten pages for Midnight Shrine and typed up the first two, then thought it was a waste of time because all of it would be rewritten anyway, so instead I typed up the page headings and listed them as scenes in Scrivener.
-There are two main narrative threads in Midnight Shrine and one is coming to me clearer, so I’m going to write that one first.
+Anyway, I took my handwritten pages and typed up the first two, then thought it was a waste of time because all of it would be rewritten anyway, so instead I typed up the page headings and listed them as scenes in Scrivener.
+There are two main narrative threads in this WIP and one is coming to me clearer, so I’m going to write that one first.
 I’d rather work linearly, but every time I think about the beginning my brain seizes with panic.